chibisov/django-proxy-storage/docs/index.md

 #### Multiple original storages

-`MultipleOriginalStoragesMixin` adds ability to use more then one original storage.
+`MultipleOriginalStoragesMixin` adds ability to use more than one original storage.
 Those storages should be set as `original_storages` attribute in format of an iterable (e.g., a list or tuple) consisting itself of iterables of exactly two items - name of the original storage and storage itself.
 For example: